When artists begin to transform tradition

 The image begins to shift.

-Forms are no longer only repeated—they are interpreted.
-What was shared becomes singular.
+Forms are no longer only repeated - they are interpreted.

 For generations, images belonged to collective systems of belief.
-The artist did not invent—the artist participated.
+The artist did not invent - the artist participated.

 Here, something changes.

-This room marks a decisive threshold: the moment when inherited visual languages begin to bend toward individual expression.
+This room marks a threshold: the moment when inherited visual languages begin to bend toward individual expression.

 This is not a rupture.

-Tradition does not disappear—it is transformed from within.
+Tradition does not disappear - it is transformed from within.

 Emergence of Individual Vision

-Variation within the System
+Variation within tradition

 Color as Subjectivity